 Your age isn't the only years that matter.
 Having a long-term, well established credit history on each account can result in an excellent credit rating.
-However, if you open a bunch of new credit cards in a short amount of time is not.
-They will also have questions about your ability to repay the debt should you suddenly choose to max out all those cards.
+However, if you open a bunch of new credit cards in a short amount of time, that lowers your overall FICO score.
+Lenders will have questions about your ability to repay the debt should you suddenly choose to max out all those cards.
 Also, and less commonly known, you also don't want to close any lines of credit right before applying for an auto loan.

 Types of Credit Used — 10%

 From a lender's perspective, variety is good, so paying down a credit card balance when you use it and making an automatic payment on your student loan each month shows you can handle different types of debt.
-Lenders want to see that their clients have experience using multiple sources of credit in reliable ways.
+Lenders want to see that a borrower has experience using multiple sources of credit in reliable ways.

-Another smart reason to get a pre-approval will help avoid each auto dealer you visit doesn’t have to check it too.
-“Credit inquiries related to auto loans made within a short time frame (usually 14 or 45 days depending on the credit score model being used) are supposed to count as a single inquiry.
+Another smart reason to get a pre-approval will help avoid each auto dealer you visit dipping into your good credit.
+According to blog.credit.com, "Credit inquiries related to auto loans made within a short time frame (usually 14 or 45 days depending on the credit score model being used) are supposed to count as a single inquiry.
 However, some of our readers have found their credit scores dropping after multiple car dealers sent credit inquiries for financing.
-This is another reason why getting pre-approved before going to the dealership is a good idea” according to blog.credit.com.
+This is another reason why getting pre-approved before going to the dealership is a good idea."

-Yes, credit is a major factor in getting an auto loan, but you should also keep in mind that most dealers REALLY want to sell you a car.
-So they’re often willing to work with you in order to do so.
-Nerdwallet points out that, “at the end of 2017, the average credit score for a new-car loan was 713, and 656 for a used-car loan, according to an Experian report.
+Yes, credit is a major factor in getting an auto loan, but you should also keep in mind that most dealers really want to sell you a car.
+They're often willing to work with you in order to do so.
+Nerdwallet points out that, "...at the end of 2017, the average credit score for a new-car loan was 713, and 656 for a used-car loan, according to an Experian report.
 But nearly 20% of car loans go to borrowers with credit scores below 600, according to Experian.
 Almost 4% go to those with scores below 500."

-While you'll likely be able to get an auto loan with less-than-stellar credit, it might have a pretty significant impact on the maximum loan amount, the loan term, or the annual percentage rate that you receive.
-According to Lendingtree, “Statistics show that loan lengths are getting longer and loan balances are getting higher, which indicate that lenders are stretching out vehicle loan terms to make more buyers eligible.”
-So the worse your credit is, the higher the rate and longer the repayment schedule might be, and the less money you might be able to borrow towards your new (or new-to-you) vehicle.
+While you'll likely be able to get a vehicle loan with less-than-stellar credit, it might have a pretty significant impact on the maximum loan amount, the loan term, or the annual percentage rate that you receive.
+So the worse your credit is, the higher the rate, the longer the monthly payment schedule might be, and the less money you might be able to borrow towards your new (or new-to-you) vehicle.